When and How to Establish Guardianship of a Minor Child

 Seeking guardianship is something that you should not try to manage on your own.
 An experienced family law attorney can help you understand your options and recommend a path forward that minimizes the potential for conflict or a long, drawn-out process.
 This is especially true in cases where parents may contest your ability to become a legal guardian.

-To speak to a skilled family law lawyer about your guardianship matter, contact M. Scott Gordon & Associates.
+To speak to a skilled family law lawyer about your guardianship matter, contact Gordon & Perlut, LLC.
 From our Chicago and Skokie offices, we help individuals throughout Chicago establish legal guardianship.